07 Aug Suck Less at Foam Rolling

 - Short bouts of foam rolling to muscles to decrease tone in the area and allow for temporary increases in range of motion

-- Perform active movement through full range of motion with the goal of teaching the body to control this newly increased motion.
+- Perform active movement through a full range of motion with the goal of teaching the body to control this newly increased motion.

-- Load the range of motion with weighted movements (body weight or external loading)
+- Load the range of motion with weighted movements (bodyweight or external loading)

-So if we were to be doing overhead presses and need to have better lat flexibility we might perform lat foam rolling followed by an active range of motion drill such as Rack Lift Offs (below) and then begin loading the overhead press.
+So if we were to be doing overhead presses and need to have better lat flexibility we might perform lat foam rolling followed by an active range of motion drills such as Rack Lift Offs (below) and then begin loading the overhead press.